gonmf/dakilang/README.md

 Operator clauses are always unifiable only when the input variables are present, if any, and for performance they are always unified before user-defined clauses where possible.

 In these tables, clause `add/3` means a clause named `add` with three arguments.
-The first two are input variables, and the result of the operation is unified in the last argument.
-The descriptions sometimes use the term _InputN_ to name a specific variable.
+The last variable is always the output, and the remaining the input variables.
+The descriptions sometimes use the term _InputN_ to name a specific variable N, counting from 1.
+The result of the operation is unified in the last argument.

 #### Arithmetic operator clauses